Board of Trustees

 Andrew Ashton - Secretary

 Andrew is Company Secretary and has held that role since the beginning.
 He is a solicitor who qualified in 1974, and has worked in Oxford ever since.
 He has been a member of Wallingford Rowing Club since 1968, but has accepted the limitations imposed by the aging process.
-He is married to Pat, a retired G.P., with a son aged 32, a sports journalist with the Reading Chronicle, and a daughter aged 30, who works in sales support for a drink and drug testing company.
-His leisure activities include taming the garden and watching sport, especially cricket.
+He was married to Pat, a retired G.P., who died in March 2025, and has a son who is the press and communications officer for RAMS RFC, and a daughter, now resident in Sydney, who works for LEGACY, an Australian veterans charity, specialising in Computer Security.
+His leisure activities include attempting to tame the garden and watching sport, especially cricket.

 Tristam Carrington-Windo